mentalisttraceur/python-raise/README.rst

   Because of this, the "no traceback" variant is "opt-in": if you're using it, you deliberately included it into your project, or a dependency of yours did.

+* Null out *both* arguments in the ``finally`` inside of ``raise_`` to alleviate the potential for reference cycles being made by the traceback, which references all locals in each stack frame.

+  ``traceback`` is obvious: it will cyclically reference itself.

+  ``exception`` **might** reference ``traceback`` either directly or indirectly, and we have no way to know for sure that it doesn't.

+* Not nulling out the arguments to ``raise_`` in the "no traceback" variant because the reference cycle depends on having a reference to the traceback data within the call stack itself.

+  Also, Python implementations that need the "no traceback" variant tend to be diversely incompatible: even ``try``-``finally`` does not work in all of them.

+  So it seems like the "no traceback" variant doesn't need this fix, and it is a safer bet to not mess with it until a need is found.